**Page description appears here**

 References:

-[4] FOSSEN, T.I. and SAGATUN, O.E.
+[4] FOSSEN, T.I.
+SAGATUN, O.E.
 (1995).
-Nonlinear modelling of marine vehicles in 6 degrees of freedom.
-International Journal of Mathematical Modelling of Systems, JMMS-1.
+Nonlinear modelling of marine vehicles in 6 degrees of freedom, International Journal of Mathematical Modelling of Systems, JMMS-1.

-[10] SAGATUN, S.I. and FOSSEN, T.I.
+[10] SAGATUN, S.I.
+FOSSEN, T.I.
 (1991).
-Lagrangian formulation of underwater vehicles' dynamics.
-In: Proceedings of the IEEE International Conference on Systems, Man and Cybernetics.
+Lagrangian formulation of underwater vehicles´ dynamics, In: Proceedings of the IEEE International Conference on Systems, Man and Cybernetics.
 Charlottesville, VA. pp. 1029-1034.

-[12] SNAME (1950).
-The Society of Naval Architects and Marine Engineers.
-Nomenclature for Treating the Motion of a Submerged Body Through a Fluid.
-In: Technical and Research Bulletin Nos 1-5.
+[12] SNAME The Society of Naval Architects Marine Engineers.
+(1950).
+Nomenclature for Treating the Motion of a Submerged Body Through a Fluid, In: Technical and Research Bulletin Nos 1-5.

 BibTeX: